SSWConsulting/SSW.Rules.Content/rules/use-correct-symbols-when-documenting-instructions/rule.md

 <!--endintro-->

 In Ken Getz's words, you MUST ALWAYS list the items in the order the user selects them.
-I often see on Microsoft documentation: 'Select All Programs from the Start menu'.
-That's inexcusable!
+We often see on Microsoft documentation: 'Select All Programs from the Start menu'.
+That's bad!

 ::: greybox
 Click Start, then All Programs, then Accessories, then Calculator.
 :::
 ::: bad
 Figure: Bad Example - No visual cue is given for separate steps
 :::

 ::: greybox
 Start - All Programs - Accessories - Calculator
 :::
 ::: bad
 Figure: Bad Example - Dashes are easy to glance over
 :::

 ::: greybox
 Start --&gt; All Programs --&gt; Accessories --&gt; Calculator
 :::
 ::: bad
 Figure: Bad Example - This is better but looks unprofessional
 :::

 ::: greybox
 Start | All Programs | Accessories | Calculator
 :::
 ::: good
-Figure: Good Example
+Figure: Good Example - Makes it easy to follow
 :::